docker/docs/installation.md

 * a password to use for the UCP `admin` account
 * your Docker Hub username/password/email
-*  at lease one SAN value which is the actual external, publically-accessible IP address or fully-qualified domain name for the controller node
+*  at lease one SAN value which is the accessible IP address or fully-qualified domain name for the controller node

 When you have the information you'll be prompted for, do the following to
 install: